FlaxEngine/FlaxDocs/manual/ui/tutorials/create-gui-material.md

 ## 4. Setup material graph

-In this step you need to create a complete material nodes network based on the following screenshot.
+In this step you need to create a complete material.
+You can use the nodes network based on the following screenshot.
 To learn more about creating materials and using material parameters see the related documentation [here](../../graphics/materials/index.md).

 ![Setup GUI Material](media/gui-material-setup-2.png)

 ## 5. Assign the material

-The last step is to assign the created material asset to Image brush property.
+The last step is to assign the created material asset to `Image` brush property.
 To do so, set the

 ![Assign Custom GUI Material](media/set-material-brush.png)